jeromezero/panic/drafts/07/07-panic.md

 As the moon rises, Durward locks a stray dog in the cell with Louis.

-The voices in Louis' head: "look away.
+The voices in Louis' head: "Look away.
 You aren't ready for this."

 ---